 All assessments will be graded using marking rubrics.

-Students will spend supervised time in the human cadaver laboratory as well as the specimen museum where students will learn and be able to visualize different structures within the body, how they relate to other structures, and their functions.
-Following laboratory periods, students will be given timed “bell-ringer” tests, in which stations will be set up, and short questions will be asked at each station pertaining to a particular body structure.
+Students will spend supervised time in the human cadaver laboratory as well as the specimen museum, where they will learn about and visualize structures within the body, their functions, and how different organ systems interact.
+Following laboratory periods, students will be given timed “bell-ringer style” exams, in which they will rotate through pre-assembled stations that present them with an anatomical structure.
 Students will be asked to identify the structure, as well as answer a related question about that structure (e.g. innervation, function).
-Students will have 90 seconds at each station, before proceeding to the next station.

-Assessment 3 – Microbiology Laboratory: Group Oral Presentation (20%)
+Assessment 5 – Histopathology: Group Oral Presentation (20%)

-Assessment 4 – Biochemistry/Molecular Biology Laboratory: Written Laboratory Report (20%)
+Assessment 6 – Biochemistry/Microbiology/Immunology/Physiology Labs: Written Laboratory Report (30%)

 Both instructors and TAs will be present in all labs and/or tutorials to facilitate student learning and progression through the lab.
 Informal group and peer discussion will also be valuable to students to progress through the course.